 So, that was exciting, but it was, you know, maybe a little sweat-inducing to change the aspect ratio partway through.

-The entire interview with the filmmakers of Elio can be watched here:
+The entire interview with the filmmakers of Elio can be seen below:

-In the original teaser, it makes it seem like Brad Garrett's Lord Grigon is an ally to Elio from the jump—and he's even a member of the Communiverse (the alien society that Elio visits), which he isn't in the final movie.
+In the original teaser, it makes it seem like Brad Garrett's Lord Grigon is an ally to Elio from the jump.
+He's even a member of the Communiverse (the alien society that Elio visits), which he isn't in the final movie.

-Garrett told The Direct that "they really felt that Glordon," Grigon's son, "was a better ally" to Elio, and that they wanted Grigon to be "more of a challenge for Elio:"
+Garrett told The Direct that "they really felt that Glordon," Grigon's son, "was a better ally," and that they wanted Grigon to be "more of a challenge for Elio:"

 Brad Garrett: They really felt that Glordon was a better ally, who was obviously Grigon's son.
 And I kind of agree with that, too.
 If we started off where Grigon was an ally out of the gate, it really affects the stakes of the movie and the drama of the movie.
 So they wanted, I think, my character to be something that was more of a challenge for Elio and more of a challenge for Grigon when he started to be friends with Glordon, that just started to feel more of a natural, creative angle.

-Yonas Kibreab, confirmed that at one point, "Elio wasn't as excited to get abducted aliens:"
+Yonas Kibreab confirmed that at one point, "Elio wasn't as excited to get abducted by aliens:"

 Yonas Kibreab: From a long time ago to now, Elio wasn't as excited to get abducted by aliens, but now he is super, super excited.
 And to be honest, it was such a long time ago, so it's not really fresh in my mind.
 But yeah, this movie, it's gonna be so great.

-Yonas Kibreab had plenty more to say about Elio, which can be viewed here:
+Yonas Kibreab had plenty more to say about Elio, which can be viewed below: